Host Organization: World Vision International

 Denver, Colorado (remote)

-As a recipient of the Mickey Leland International Hunger Fellowship (’21-’23), Liz is working in humanitarian advocacy and food security policy with World Vision International.
-She is responsible for food security policy research and analysis, famine prevention advocacy and communications, and coordination for the UN Food Systems Summit follow up and Working Groups for School Meals and UNFSS.
-She is also researching localization policy and gender in food systems, developing advocacy case studies, and supporting advocacy humanitarian response groups and the Global Hunger Initiative.
+As a recipient of the Mickey Leland International Hunger Fellowship (’21-’23), Liz worked in humanitarian advocacy and food security policy with World Vision International.
+She was responsible for food security policy research and analysis, famine prevention advocacy and communications, and coordination for the UN Food Systems Summit follow up and Working Groups for School Meals and UNFSS.
+She also researched localization policy and gender in food systems, developing advocacy case studies, and supporting advocacy humanitarian response groups and the Global Hunger Initiative.